dnfeijo/atoms-CICD-reproduction-pack/README.md

 5. After that, execute "history-plots-geo-mean" to get the plots showing the history of each metric for each project, and also the Wilcoxon comparison using the geometric mean
 6. Finally, execute the "violin-plots-fp-rp" to get the violin plots and the metrics FP and RP

-All the plots will be present in the Output folder, and all the .csv files will be present in the Data folder.
+All the plots will be in the Output folder, and all the .csv files will be in the Data folder.
 The original .csv files for each project will be in a subfolder in Data called "reports".